 how to identify a native oak.

 Public Trees.
 Trees adjacent to roadways within the County right-of-way or on any County land or parkways.

 Landmark Trees.
 Certain trees that are especially prominent and stately are also considered “Landmark” trees and receive special consideration for preservation.
-Landmark trees are often identified during the Conditional Use Permit/Development Plan Review process conducted by the Planning and Environmental Review Division.
+Landmark trees are often identified during the Conditional Use Permit/Development Plan Review process conducted by the Office of Planning and Environmental Review.